 First, put away any personal items to make sure they do not get infected accidently.

 Then, place disposable hand towels that people can use in the bathroom without using the same towel.
 Remind people that these need to be thrown in the trash, not the toilet.
 Here are some guest towels and baskets I found on Amazon.com (affiliate).
-Remember I will receive a referral fee if you click through and purchase something from Amazon at no additional cost to you.
+Remember, I will receive a referral fee if you click through and purchase something from Amazon at no additional cost.

 Minimize Kids Spreading Germs During Activities

 If you have kids at the festivities, try buying prepackaged craft projects that are completely enclosed in a package.
 Get enough glue for each child so they do not need to share.
 If you can't find sets already made up you can always separate them and place them in zipper baggies that hold all the items together for that craft project.
 Below are some kits I found on Amazon (affiliate).
 You can also find these kits at Micheal's.